Faculty Tenure Process

 What is the ratio of professors who are given tenure to those who are denied?

 In recent years, Macalester has tenured approximately 90% of the faculty who are reviewed for tenure.

 What chance does a professor have of getting reviewed again for tenure if they are denied?

 The appeals process is outlined in Section 3 of the Faculty Handbook (gdoc).

 What chance is there that they will be hired for a tenure-track position at another institution?

 Faculty who are denied tenure because their scholarship is considered substandard for Macalester may be encouraged to find employment at an institution that places less value on scholarly engagement.

 How does Macalester’s tenure review process compare to that of other institutions?

-The distinguishing feature of Macalester’s review process is the inclusion of the President and the Provost on the Faculty Personnel Committee and the fact that the entire committee reaches decisions by consensus.
+The distinguishing feature of Macalester’s review process is the inclusion of the Provost on the Faculty Personnel Committee and the fact that the entire committee reaches decisions by consensus.
 At most small liberal arts colleges, the department would make a recommendation regarding a candidate to the Tenure and Promotion Committee.
 That committee, made up of faculty from across the campus, would review the file and then make a recommendation to the Provost.
 The Provost would review and make an independent recommendation to the President, and the President would make the final decision and take it to the Board of Trustees to be ratified.
 In that process, both the Provost and the President have the opportunity to make decisions independent of the recommendation being made by the department and/or the Tenure and Promotion Committee.
-The Macalester process requires all members of the Faculty Personnel Committee, including the President and the Provost, to reach consensus on each decision.
+The Macalester process requires all members of the Faculty Personnel Committee, including the Provost, to reach consensus on each decision.

-With further questions about the tenure process, please contact Vice Provost Paul Overvoorde at email@example.com.
+With further questions about the tenure process, please contact Vice Provost Paul Overvoorde at [email protected].